kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 const uint32_t DUST_THRESHOLD_V2_HEIGHT = MIXIN_LIMITS_V2_HEIGHT;
 ```

-The dust threshold determines the smallest amount that can be send in a transaction,
+The dust threshold determines the smallest amount that can be sent in a transaction,
 and can lead to lots of tiny amounts accumulating in your wallet which cannot be sent.

 Setting the dust threshold to zero prevents this, but has a side effect of making transactions slightly bigger.